nirajkvinit/adore-datatables/README.md

 4. In any page or post use the shortcode [adt_demo_datatables] to load the demo datatable

+# Plugin Requirements

+1. Plugin dynamically creates some configuration files in the plugin directory.
+Make sure the plugin directory is writable by the webserver process.

+2. PHP version : 5.5+ (Reported by Paul Agner)

 # Create and Manage Adore Datatables from Wordpress Admin Panel